Cuvée 2022 Ostrava

 The International Wine Competition of the Moravian-Silesian Region

-The 19th edition of this unique international competition of blends and branded wines was held on 23rd August and 16th September by the Club of Ostrava’s Amateur Wine Evaluators, K.A.H.A.N, in conjunction with the Castle Zábřeh Hotel in Ostrava and the National Wine Centre.
+The 20th edition of this unique international competition of blends and branded wines was held by the Club of Ostrava’s Amateur Wine Evaluators, K.A.H.A.N, in conjunction with the Castle Zábřeh Hotel in Ostrava and the National Wine Centre.
 The event took place with the support of the Wine Fund of the Czech Republic.
 The initiator and spiritual father of this – the only wine contest taking place in the Moravian-Silesian district – was the guru of Czech and Moravian vini-viticulture, the late Professor Vilém Kraus.